pcmillerAcme/docs/index.md

 ![Acme Animated gif](https://api.acme.codes/acmePivot 'Animated Code')

+..Note:: An immediate 'gif' resource GET request will initially result in a 404 File Not Found Error, because the service has not completed the creation of the file.
+The error return page will contain a message clarifying the reason for the temporary failure.
+The below Standard Request workflow shows how to avoid this error.

 ## Standard Request

 Since ACME animation generation times can vary significantly based on animation complexity (sub-second to > 2 minutes), the more standard transaction sequence provides more options to a client application.